 Daniel’s artwork has been exhibited nationally and internationally at venues including Boston Cyberarts, the Indianapolis Museum of Art, the CICA Museum in Gyeonggi-do, South Korea, the Festival Internacional de Linguagem Eletronica in São Paulo, Brazil, the Athens Digital Arts Festival in Athens, Greece, the University of Notre Dame, the Carnegie Arts Center in Cincinnati, and the Center for Fine Art Photography in Ft.
 Collins.
 His recent works include Unfixed Architecture, a large, multi-channel video commission for the Boston Convention and Exhibition Center Marquee; Four and No Waves, an installation addressing how computers re-frame relationships with nature; and Poly_Count, a collection of machine-made drawings exploring representation as a technological abstraction.

-Digital America is currently featuring Daniel Alexander Smith’s two pieces, Sea Change and Tide, as part of the Crooked Data: (Mis)information in Contemporary Art exhibition at the University of Richmond Museums.
+Digital America is currently featuring Daniel Alexander Smith’s two pieces, Sea Change and Tide, as part of the Crooked Data: (Mis)information in Contemporary Art [site no longer live] exhibition at the University of Richmond Museums.
 You can view these pieces here.

 DigA: You describe the digital environment in Sea Change as an “alien asymptote,” which suggests that there is an aspect of the terrain that is never approaching completion.
 Can you elaborate on using the concept of an asymptote in your work?